dudynets/Cpp-Course-Assignments/SECURITY.md

 ### End-of-Life Policy

-We will not provide security updates to the any release of this project.
+We will not provide security updates to any release of this project.

 ### Code of Conduct